Coursework & Requirements

 - First Year Research Requirement.
 Completion, research paper due by November 15 of second year.

 - Supporting Area Requirement.
-Completion, end of spring term of third year, or October 15 of fourth year.
+Completion, end of spring term of third year, or October 15 of fourth year*.

 - Major Preliminary Examination.
 Completion, October 15 of fourth year, or end of spring term of the third year*.

 - Doctoral Dissertation.
 Completion, within seven years of matriculation.